build-on-aws/aws-redis-iam-auth-golang/README.md

+# Using IAM authentication for Redis on AWS

-# Authenticate Go application to Amazon MemoryDB (and Amazon ElastiCache) for Redis using AWS IAM
+*How to securely connect your Go applications to Amazon MemoryDB (or ElastiCache) for Redis using IAM*

 Amazon MemoryDB has supported username/password based authentication [using Access Control Lists](https://docs.aws.amazon.com/memorydb/latest/devguide/components.html#whatis.components.acls) since the very beginning.
 But it also supports [IAM for authentication](https://aws.amazon.com/about-aws/whats-new/2023/05/amazon-memorydb-redis-iam-authentication/).